 - When the event begins, the camera will zoom out, indicating that the fight has started.

-- A timer of 15 minutes will appear on the screen, indicating to players how much time remains to defeat the world boss before it retreats underground again.
+- A timer of 15 minutes will appear on the screen, indicating how much time remains to defeat the world boss before it retreats underground again.

 It is recommended to have at least 12 players to engage in the challenging fight with this world boss.
 However, even with a group of this size, it won’t be an easy task to defeat Ashava.
-Players should avoid attempting to fight the boss with a character below level 20, because at lower levels, players will simply not deal sufficient damage and take on an excessive amount of damage as well.
+Avoid attempting to fight the boss with a low-level character, because at lower levels, you will simply not deal sufficient damage and take on an excessive amount of damage as well.

 Ashava – Boss Mechanics